Gateway Family Services is a Community Interest Company. It was established in 2006 and operates in Birmingham and across the West Midlands.

 Health and Wellbeing is at the heart of our work at Gateway Family Services.

 Our Solihull Lighten Up call centre staff support people who are managing their weight through external weight loss and weight management programmes.
 They offer extra telephone support, which has been found to motivate people to make further progress.

-We also run a Pre-Diabetes Course.
-People whose blood sugar levels are consistently higher than normal may be at risk of Type 2 diabetes, so this course provides information and support to help people delay or even prevent the onset of the disease.
+We also run Pre-Diabetes Courses across South Birmingham.
+People whose blood sugar levels are consistently higher than normal may be at risk of Type 2 diabetes, so this course provides information and support, helping people to delay — or even prevent — the onset of the disease.

 Our Pregnancy Outreach Worker Service (POWS) was set up in 2006 as one of a range of interventions commissioned in response to the Floor Target Action Plan (FTAP) for Infant Mortality.
 POWS is a unique service which provides psycho-social support to women with complex needs; needs which put them at a higher risk of infant mortality.
 Along with ensuring engagement with maternity services, pre-natal health, smoking cessation and encouraging breastfeeding, POWS also tackles substance misuse, domestic abuse, safeguarding, mental ill health, housing and homelessness and the surrounding issues linked to financial hardship.